homan-uppu/writing/2-Essays/Winners take all.md

 - 1% of startups create most value.
 - 1% hold most of the world's wealth.

 We're just getting started.
-The gap between the best and the rest will rise sharply.
+The gap between the few and the many will rise in both ability and outcomes.

 Winners will take all.
-- The top creators will capture most value.
+- The best creators will capture most value.
-- The top doctors will treat everyone.
+- The best doctors will treat everyone.
-- The top Pizza cooks will make pizzas for the entire world.
+- The best Pizza cooks will make pizzas for the entire world.
-- The top city for startups will become the only one.
+- The best city for startups will become the only one.
-- The top country will dictate global order and culture.
+- The best country (economically) will dictate global order and culture.

 - Be the best at what you do.
 - Or find something else you can be the best at and double down.
 - Or create something new that the world will value and be the best at it.
-- But... be the best.
+- Be the best.

 We can't reverse or slow down this shift without slowing down progress.
 And we wouldn't want to do that.
 A more fair world with equal access to opportunity, better technology, greater freedom, will have extremely unequal outcomes regardless of how well trained everyone is.